Top Menu

 • Speakers will submit their individual presentation title only.

-• Each symposium will have fifteen minutes each for four presentations or twenty minutes for three presentations.
+• Each symposium will have fifteen minutes for each of the four presentations.
 No Q&A after each presenter concludes; these guidelines are designed to ensure that speakers can present greater depth and breadth of their topic and to promote more discussion at the conclusion of the session.

 Mini-Symposia

-• A chair and co-chair are required, one of whom should be a CPDD member.
+• A chair and co-chair are required, one of the participants must be a CPDD Member.
+A chair or co-chair can be a speaker.

 • The chair will submit the overall session title and summary abstract (maximum 250 words).